mongodb/atlas-sdk-go/docs/doc_1_concepts.md

  resp, r, err := sdk.ProjectsApi.CreateProjectInvitation(context.Background(), groupId, &groupInvitationRequest).Execute()
 ```

-## Experimental Methods

-The Atlas Go SDK uses the `experimental` label in the documentation and codebase to mark newly introduced methods that have not yet undergone extensive usage and testing.

-Note: The `experimental` label refers specifically to the Atlas Go SDK methods.
-The label does not pertain to the underlying Atlas feature.

-If you encounter any problems with methods marked as experimental, feel free to raise a [Github issue](https://github.com/mongodb/atlas-sdk-go/issues/new/choose).

 ## Read Only and Write Only Fields

 Each SDK request and response might contain read-only or write-only fields as identified by the [documentation](https://github.com/mongodb/atlas-sdk-go/blob/main/docs/doc_last_reference.md#documentation-for-models) and the Go doc comments.